fintatarta/fff/README.md

 ## What is this?

-This repository contains software related to the book **Finite Field Fun** by myself (Riccardo Bernardini).
+This repository contains software related to the book **Finite Field Fun** (ISBN: 9791221469943) by myself (Riccardo Bernardini).
 You will find here few functions that illustrate how to work in practice with finite fields.
 At the moment two languages are used: *octave/matlab* and *Ada*.

 The objective of the code is to be didactical rather than efficient; therefore, whenever I had the choice between efficiency and clarity I favorited the latter.